 Debt: $22.3 million

 Highlights: Chief Financial Officer Dave Helkey described the start to the year, with its 7.2% fall in comps, as "challenging."
-The report of the sales and profit declines at the wedding apparel retailer joined news that its CEO, Marla Ryan, agreed to step down.
+The report of the sales and profit declines at the apparel retailer joined news that its CEO, Marla Ryan, agreed to step down.
 Ryan is to stay on during the transition as part of the "Office of the CEO" group — along with Helkey and board member Lisa Gavales — which will direct the company as it searches for a new chief.

 Ryan's departure adds to the management turnover at the troubled retailer.
 She had joined in November, and had previously joined the board as part of a "dissident" group of directors installed by activist investors.
 And the permanent CEO Ryan replaced had lasted for just months as well.
 It's yet another hiccup in a rocky turnaround effort, which has seen Destination Maternity closing stores and wrestling with margin losses and inventory piles.